 Greetings and welcome to our review of The Orchestra by Sonuscore.
-Being somewhat suspicious of grandiose claims for this library, I am more than a little curious to see if the product can live up to the incredible demos making the rounds on the Internet recently.
+Being somewhat suspicious of the grandiose claims for this library, I am more than a little curious to see if the product can live up to the incredible demos making the rounds on the Internet recently.

 With the vast number of orchestral sample libraries available these days, developers need to look outside the box for innovation.
-Sonuscore is bucking the current trend of providing ever-expanding mega-gigabyte libraries, instead offering an orchestra in-a-box with a tiny data footprint and smart, one-finger workflow.
+Sonuscore is bucking the current trend of providing ever-expanding mega-gigabyte libraries, instead offering an ‘orchestra in a box’ with a tiny data footprint and smart, one-finger workflow.
 It’s been tried before to limited success, so let us jump in now and see if The Orchestra can deliver where others have failed.

-Unlike it’s Origins Series brethren where much of the creative results were down to guesswork and happy accidents, The Orchestra features a very predictable and surprisingly intuitive step sequencer and dynamics envelope.
-Packed with a massive selection of instruments to choose from, the entire library weighs in at a very surprising 6.5GB fully installed.
+Unlike its Origins Series brethren where much of the creative results were down to guesswork and happy accidents, The Orchestra features a very predictable and surprisingly intuitive step sequencer and dynamics envelope.
+Packed with a massive selection of instruments to choose from, the entire library only weighs in at a very surprising 6.5GB fully installed.

 The software wins on instant gratification right out of the box, providing hundreds of excellent animated sequences and multi-patch themes to showcase the possibilities.

-The UI is a little old-fashioned with an antique gold font on a dark wood background, but it is well designed and relatively easy to navigate
+The UI is a little old-fashioned with an antique gold font on a dark wood background, but it is well-designed and relatively easy to navigate